-Today’s Wonder of the Day was inspired by tariyah from , AL. tariyah Wonders, “how many people are in the world all together” Thanks for WONDERing with us, tariyah !
+Today’s Wonder of the Day was inspired by taylor from AL. taylor Wonders, “How many people are on the earth?”
+Thanks for WONDERing with us, taylor!

 Do you like to count?
 Try counting the number of people in your family.
 That's easy, right?
 How about the number of students in your classroom?
 That's still not much of a challenge.
 But what about the number of people in your hometown?
 Or your state?
 Or your country?
 Or on Earth?